 After lunch, the ship navigates to one of the most pristine and rarely explored sections of Ecuadorian Amazonia, home to the legendary pink river dolphin, black caiman, and anaconda.
 Also be on the look out for river turtles, various species of monkey, and hoatzins.
 The only way to actually visit this flooded ecosystem is by canoe, a ride that reveals the beauty of a lush jungle world.
 A glamping option is available to those travelers who wish to participate - please inquire for more information.

 Today, choose from two different activity options that allow you to search for amazing wildlife.
 You may kayak though the Indillama River, one of the Napo River's effluents that goes into Yasuni National Park.
-On the other hand, you can choose to go in a canoe ride through the Napo River.
-It's up to you!
+This is a great excursions for wildlife observation, kayaks are great silent vehicles to flow down river.

 Return to the city of Coca to take the morning flight back to Quito.
 The canoe ride upstream takes around an hour and a half.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.